+Davelenment

-Development Type Proposal Sought All applications for Business (BIDS), Retail, Leisure, Health and Education development.
-A Travel Plan will always be required where: there is a new commercial building there is an increase in the number of vehicle trips generated to and from the site the existing owner/developer or occupier seeks to increase or decrease car parking (a decrease may impact on on-street and public car park supply) the existing owner/developer or occupier seeks expansion of business operation/change of use with the likelihood of increased vehicle trips to and from the site or locality the locality/community will benefit from traffic reduction and an increase in sustainable transport measures development results in a particular local problem that can be overcome by a Travel Plan the development proposed, cumulatively with others in a locality, would be a major travel generator a commercial building is replaced with another, regardless of whether there is a change in size or use.
+Development Type Proposal Sought

+All applications for Business (BIDS), Retail, Leisure, Health and Education development. there is a new commercial building there is an increase in the number of vehicle trips generated to and from the site the existing owner/developer or occupier seeks to increase or decrease car parking (a decrease may impact on on-street and public car park supply) the existing owner/developer or occupier seeks expansion of business operation/change of use with the likelihood of increased vehicle trips to and from the site or locality the locality/community will benefit from traffic reduction and an increase in sustainable transport measures development results in a particular local problem that can be overcome by a Travel Plan the development proposed, cumulatively with others in a locality, would be a major travel generator a commercial building is replaced with another, regardless of whether there is a change in size or use.
 A Travel Plan will not be required where there is already one in existence for the site that addresses all issues arising from the development proposals.
+New & expanded schools The Borough Council's policy for the provision of School Travel Plans is set out in the School Travel Plan Strategy.
 Prior to first occupation, design and infrastructure measures to be implemented.
 Within three months of the development being occupied, a Travel Plan that will: Reduce single occupancy car usage for business travel Encourage more environmentally-friendly forms of travel Deliver sustainable transport Reduce the need to travel. (para.
-88 PPG13 &amp; RBWM Local Transport Plan)
+88 PPG13 & RBWM Local Transport Plan)

-Table 3: Transport (Highways and Public Transport) (Section2)
+Table 3: Transport (Highways and Public Transport) (Section 2)